Oregon’s Top Five Hikes

 Be warned that the Eagle Creek Trail is very popular.
 Try to avoid summer weekends, when the trail is thronged with hikers.
 Some sections of the trail inch along vertical cliffs with cable handrails drilled into the cliff side for safety.
 Other steep sections lack handrails altogether.
 This isn’t a good trail for unsupervised children or unleashed pets.

 Oswald West State Park

-Most of Neahkanie Mountain, and the prominent headlands of Cape Falcon, are encompassed within the 2,500-acre gem of Oswald West State Park.
+Most of Neahkanie Mountain and the prominent headlands of Cape Falcon are encompassed within the 2,500-acre gem of Oswald West State Park.
 Several hiking trails weave through the park, including the 13 miles of the Oregon Coast Trail linking Arch Cape to the north with Manzanita.
-To get there, head 10 miles south on U.S. 101 from Cannon Beach to the Cape Falcon Trail parking lot.
-Start there and head south on Cape Falcon Trail, where you can continue south to Neahkanie Mountain or north to Cape Falcon.
-There are excellent coastal views the entire way.
+From the main parking lot on the east side of U.S. 101, a 0.5-mile trail follows Short Sands Creek to Short Sands Beach, a relatively sheltered beach that’s popular with surfers year-round.
+Rainforests of hemlock, cedar, and gigantic Sitka spruce crowd the secluded boulder-strewn shoreline.
+From Short Sands Beach, hike north on the three-mile old-growth-lined Cape Falcon Trail to spectacular views.

 Silver Falls State Park